thezombie642/Machine-Learning-Robot-Failure-Causes/README.md

 * Failures in approach to ungrasp position
 * Failures in motion with part

-and a given matrix of force, torque values.
+and a given matrix of force, torque values using a variety of machine learning approaches.